s12chung/patterns/README.md

     @import 'patterns';

 ## Other

-Otherwise, clone the repo and copy app/assets/stylesheets where your stylesheet assets should be.
+Otherwise, clone the repo and copy app/assets/stylesheets where your SASS assets should be.
 And in your .scss file:

-    @import 'patterns';
+    @import 'some/relative/directories/patterns';

-## Usage
+# Use
 See [http://patterns-examples.herokuapp.com/] for functions and variables.

+## Browser Support
+Tested on Chrome 23, Firefox 16 and IE8.

 # Credits

-Code inspired by the css class based version in [Placemarklist](https://www.placemarklist.com) and copied some gem scaffold from [bourbon](https://github.com/thoughtbot/bourbon).

 Extracted out of [hockeystick](https://www.hockeystick.co/).
 Thanks to [Scalability Inc.](http://www.scalability.ca/) for giving me permission to open source this.

+Code inspired by the css class based version in [Placemarklist](https://www.placemarklist.com) and copied gem scaffold from [bourbon](https://github.com/thoughtbot/bourbon).

 Thanks to [Luke Zhang](https://github.com/lukezhangstudio) for doing the documentation website.

+## Contribution
+Feel free to fork, post issues or send any pull requests.
+Thanks.

 # License
 MIT License